Oxsomi/core3/docs/graphics_api.md

 - readonly device; owning device.
 - readonly state; if the command list has been opened before and if it's open or closed right now.
+- readonly allowResize; if command list is allowed to resize if it runs out of memory.
 - private:
   - data: The current recorded commands.
   - commandOps: The opcodes for which commands are recorded.